ITWDiagraph/BoxwriterInterop/README.md

 ## Get Tasks
 Determines the available tasks that the printer can start

-Making a TCP Request on the port *default 2202* with the data
+Making a request with the data

     {Get tasks, PrinterName}